 SES has historically, in agreement with the shareholders, purchased FDRs in respect of 'Class A' shares in connection with executives' and employees' share-based payments plans as well as for cancellation.
 At the year-end, the Company held FDRs relating to the above schemes as set out below.
 These FDRs are disclosed as treasury shares in the balance sheet and are carried at acquisition cost as a deduction of equity.

-Buy-Back of Treasury Shares Т82 2019 2018 FDRs held as at 31 December 4,708,584 5,589,589 Carrying value of FDRs held (EUR million) 90.0 132.1
+2019 2018 FDRs held as at 31 December 4,708,584 5,589,589 Carrying value of FDRs held (in millions of euros) 90.0 132.1